U2: The Joshua Tree and Rattle and Hum (1986–1990)

-For their fifth album, The Joshua Tree, the band wanted to build on The Unforgettable Fire's textures, but instead of out-of-focus experimentation, they sought a harder-hitting sound within the limitation of conventional song structures.
+For their fifth album, The Joshua Tree, the band wanted to build on The Unforgettable Fire's textures, but instead of experimentation, sought a harder-hitting sound within the limitation of conventional song structures.
 Realising that "U2 had no tradition" and that their knowledge of music from before their childhood was limited, the group delved into American and Irish roots music.
 Friendships with Bob Dylan, Van Morrison, and Keith Richards motivated Bono to explore blues, folk, and gospel music and to focus on his skills as a songwriter and lyricist.
-U2 halted the album sessions in June 1986 to serve as a headline act on the Conspiracy of Hope benefit concert tour for Amnesty International.
+U2 halted the album sessions in June 1986 to play as a headline act on the Conspiracy of Hope benefit concert tour for Amnesty International.
 Rather than distract the band, the tour invigourated their new material.
 The following month, Bono travelled to Nicaragua and El Salvador and saw first-hand the distress of peasants affected by political conflicts and US military intervention.
 The experience became a central influence on their new music.

 The Joshua Tree was released in March 1987.
 The album juxtaposes antipathy towards US foreign policy against the group's deep fascination with the country, its open spaces, freedom, and ideals.
-The band wanted music with a sense of location and a "cinematic" quality, and the record's music and lyrics draw on imagery created by American writers whose works the band had been reading.
+The band wanted music with a sense of location and a "cinematic" quality, and the record draws on imagery created by American writers whose works the band had been reading.
 The Joshua Tree was critically acclaimed; Robert Hilburn of the Los Angeles Times said the album "confirms on record what this band has been slowly asserting for three years now on stage: U2 is what the Rolling Stones ceased being years ago—the greatest rock and roll band in the world".
 The record went to number one in over 20 countries, including the UK where it received a platinum certification in 48 hours and sold 235,000 copies in its first week, making it the fastest seller in British chart history at the time.
 In the US, it spent nine consecutive weeks at number one.
 The album included the hit singles "With or Without You", "I Still Haven't Found What I'm Looking For", and "Where the Streets Have No Name", the first two of which became the group's only number-one hits in the US.
 U2 became the fourth rock band to be featured on the cover of Time magazine, which called them "Rock's Hottest Ticket".
-The album and its songs received four Grammy Award nominations, winning for Album of the Year and Best Rock Performance by a Duo or Group with Vocal.
+The album and its songs received four Grammy Award nominations, winning Album of the Year and Best Rock Performance by a Duo or Group with Vocal.
 Many publications, including Rolling Stone, have cited The Joshua Tree as one of rock's greatest albums.
 The Joshua Tree Tour was the first tour on which the band played shows in stadiums alongside smaller arena shows.
-It grossed US$40 million and drew 3 million attendees.
+It was the highest-grossing North American tour of the year with US$35.1 million earned at the box office, and globally it grossed US$56 million from 3.17 million tickets sold.